 - Search Engine Indexing – Search engines will index your translated pages.
 People will be able to find a product you sell by searching in their native language.

 - URL Translation – The URLs of your website can be translated which is very important for multilingual SEO.
 You will be able to modify the translated URLs.
+You can use the GTranslate platform to identify the translated URL.

 - Translation Editing – Edit the translations manually with GTranslate's inline editor directly from the context.
 This is necessary for some things… for example, I wouldn't want my company name, DK New Media, translated.

-- Usage Statistics – You can see your translation traffic and number of translations on your dashboard.
+- Usage Statistics – You can see your translation traffic and the number of translations on your dashboard.

 - Collaborators – If you'd like individuals to assist with manual translation, they can have access to GTranslate and add manual edits.